Gigli2020/Kirja/README.md

 ## Vaatimukset

-Building the book requires [mdBook], ideally the same version that rust-lang/rust uses in [this file][rust-mdbook].
+Kirjan kokoaminen vaatii [mdBook], ideally the same version that rust-lang/rust uses in [this file][rust-mdbook].
 To get it:

 [mdBook]: https://github.com/rust-lang/mdBook